bruna-barbosa/smith-parasite/README.md

 #### Test
-testdemo.csv - the test set for demographic data testhealth.csv - the test set for health related data testhabits.csv- the test set for habits related data
+testdemo.csv - the test set for demographic data testhealth.csv - the test set for health related data testhabits.csv - the test set for habits related data